 The Institute is a private, independent academic institution located in Princeton, New Jersey.
 It was founded in 1930 by philanthropists Louis Bamberger and his sister Caroline Bamberger Fuld, and established through the vision of founding Director Abraham Flexner.
 Past Faculty have included Albert Einstein, who remained at the Institute until his death in 1955, and distinguished scientists and scholars such as Kurt Gödel, J. Robert Oppenheimer, Erwin Panofsky, Hetty Goldman, Homer A. Thompson, John von Neumann, George Kennan, Hermann Weyl, and Clifford Geertz.

 Work at the Institute takes place in four Schools: Historical Studies, Mathematics, Natural Sciences, and Social Science.
 Currently, a permanent Faculty of no more than twenty-eight eminent academics guides the work of the Schools and each year awards fellowships to some two hundred visiting Members, from about one hundred universities and research institutions throughout the world.
 Dr. Robbert Dijkgraaf is the current Director of the Institute.

-In the more than since its founding, the work of the Institute’s Faculty and Members has had permanent impact, in both intellectual and practical terms.
+In the more than eighty years since its founding, the work of the Institute’s Faculty and Members has had permanent impact, in both intellectual and practical terms.
 At the beginning of computing, one of the first stored program computers was designed and built on the Institute’s campus, and its structure (von Neumann architecture) has influenced the development of today’s computers and formed the mathematical basis for computer software.
 The foundations of game theory, a powerful tool in economics, were formed in the School of Mathematics at the Institute, and much of the basis of modern theoretical meteorology was laid by research there.
 Research in the School of Natural Sciences has greatly advanced particle physics, including string theory and astrophysics.

 Research in the School of Social Science has had wide-reaching impact on the field of global development.
 Books by Faculty in the School of Historical Studies have become key texts in a range of historical disciplines and, in particular, have made essential contributions to the establishment of art history as a discipline in the United States.